PCI Scan Disputes

 To dispute a vulnerability, you must provide an explanation for the disputed findings, and submit the information for review by an Alert Logic PCI ASV Analyst.
-After you submit your dispute request, the engineer, with whom you can communicate through the PCI Scan Dispute page, reviews the submitted evidence and makes a decision.
+After you submit your dispute request, the engineer, with whom you can communicate through the PCI Scan Disputes page, reviews the submitted evidence and makes a decision.

-In the PCI Scan Dispute page, if a vulnerability was previously disputed, you can use the Prefill option to reuse comments and evidence.
+In the PCI Scan Disputes page, if a vulnerability was previously disputed, you can use the Prefill option to reuse comments and evidence.
 To learn more about the prefill option, see Prefill information from previous disputes.

 To dispute a vulnerability:

 - In the PCI Scan Disputes page, complete the following for each identified vulnerability listed:

 - Select the check box next to the vulnerability.

 - Select a dispute type from the drop-down list.
 The following options are available:

 - In the Notes box, type your dispute statement.